 Q: Which size of Ukulele should I get.

-A: it doesn’t matter if you have a tiny soprano, a concert or a larger tenor.
-They all work in the same way.
+A: Size doesn’t matter.
+Whether you have a tiny soprano, a concert or a larger tenor, they all work in the same way.

 If you already know how to play guitar you might also want to consider the larger ‘baritone’ ukulele.
 Baritones have a different tuning to the others, so are not recommended for complete beginners to stringed instruments.
 However ex guitar players might find this a good choice.